Pushpay lifts earnings guidance, hunts for female director

 The result of the vote was not immediately announced, but beyond Miller the mood of the room was strongly in favour of Huljich.

-Overnight, Facebook announced its "Libra" project, which will see it develop a digital called "Calibra," which it says will be an easy way for people to pay each other or transfer funds online?
+Overnight, Facebook announced its "Libra" project, which will see it develop a digital called "Calibra," which it says will be an easy way for people to pay each other or transfer funds online.

 That development drew no questions from the floor, but speaking to the Herald afterward, incoming CEO Bruce Gordon said he did not see Libra as a threat to Pushpay's mobile app, which is used by churches to collect donations.